 Analytics and insights aren’t the same.
 Analytics can tell you website visitors are bouncing or even at which stage of the conversion funnel they leave you, but they won’t tell you why.
 That’s where surveys come in handy.

-There are a few ways to develop hypotheses about non-converting leads, but directly asking website visitors is the best one.
+There are a few ways to , but directly asking website visitors is the best one.
 On-site surveys allow you to ask customers why they aren’t converting, and you can use this qualitative data to change your web design, update your tech, and much more.

-Surveys can be used at any point in the customer journey.
+Surveys can be used at .
 They help strengthen loyalty and consumer confidence, facilitate upselling and cross-selling efforts, and can provide detailed feedback about your website, product, or service.

 For customers who’ve converted and are now at the end of the funnel, surveys coupled with can improve customer retention rates too.

 Demand generation can be positively impacted if you do your surveys right.
-Set SMART (specific, measurable, achievable, realistic, and timed) goals and use them in the four ways below to gain valuable insights from your leads at every stage in the funnel, from awareness through to conversion.
+Set SMART (specific, measurable, achievable, realistic, and timed) goals and use them in the four ways below to gain valuable insights from your leads at every stage in the funnel,.

 1. Awareness: Use surveys to identify leads